How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each chewable, orange-coloured, round, biconvex tablet embossed "ASATAB 80" on one side contains ASA 80 mg.
+Each chewable, orange-coloured, round, biconvex tablet embossed "ASATAB 80" on one side contains 80 mg of ASA.
 Nonmedicinal ingredients: FD&C Yellow No. 6, lactose, mannitol, orange flavour, pregelatinized starch, sodium saccharin, and stearic acid.

 This medication is available as 325 mg and 650 mg enteric-coated tablets.